LyalinDotCom/Genkit-Ollama-VisionSample/README.md

 # Vision Text Extractor - Genkit + Ollama + Next.js

-A modern web application for extracting text from images using Google Genkit and vision models served by Ollama.
-This sample demonstrates how to build production-ready AI applications with local language models, optimized for developer laptops.
+A sample web application for extracting text from images using Google Genkit and vision models served by Ollama.
+This project demonstrates how to integrate these technologies to build AI applications with local language models, optimized for developer laptops.

 ![Vision Text Extractor Screenshot](./public/screenshot.png)